SantiagoValencia77/run-an-llm-from-scratch/README.md

   docker-desktop-data    Stopped         2
   docker-desktop         Stopped         2
 ~~~
-Ignore the docker, that shows up if you have installed docker desktop.
+Ignore the docker, that shows up if you don't have docker desktop.
 What's important though is to see that distribution name enabled such as 'Ubuntu', check the version number as well, I'd say make sure it's version 2.

 If you ran into any sort of issues here, let's say that once you install wsl, the terminal prompted: That you need you enabled a VM on your BIOS, I'd say talk to the manufactures of your computer and try to resolve it with them, In the meantime though do not worry, while you get a response you can look at this github repo, on doing this project with windows, so that you don't get left behind: https://github.com/SantiagoValencia77/gen-llm-on-windows